seza443/test-signing-commit/README.md

 max-cache-ttl 28800
 ```

-Kill the gpg-agent with `gpgconf --kill gpg-agent`
+Restart the gpg-agent with `gpg-connect-agent reloadagent /bye`